 - (a) describe the statement of profit or loss as the primary source of information about an entity's financial performance for the period but would not set out the purpose of that statement. - (b) set out a principle that income and expenses should be included in the statement of profit or loss unless the relevance or faithful representation of the information provided in the statement of profit or loss for the period would be enhanced by including a change in the current value of an asset or a liability in OCI.
 This principle would replace the rebuttable presumption about the use of the statement of profit or loss proposed in the Exposure Draft.
 The revised Conceptual Framework would state that this is only expected to occur in exceptional circumstances. - (c) state that a decision about including income and expenses in OCI can be made only by the Board in setting Standards.
-In making such a decision the Board would need to explain why excluding a change in the current value of an asset or a liability from the statement of profit or loss for the period would enhance the relevance or faithful representation of the information provided in that statement. - (d) state that in principle, income and expenses included in OCI should be recycled when doing so would enhance the relevance or faithful representation of the information in the statement of profit or loss for that period.
-This principle would replace the rebuttable presumption about recycling proposed in the Exposure Draft.
+In making such a decision the Board

+(b) excluding those items from the statement of profit or loss would enhance the relevance of the information in the statement of profit or loss for the period.